 Rum Trader in Schöneberg is where I like to go for a sort-of quiet get-together with friends.
 It’s small and cosy and not at all sceney.
 There are no menus, but the waiter will mix you something special, after rejecting every single one of your suggestions on the basis that you have poor taste in booze.
 They take their cocktails seriously here.

 After a few special drinks you won’t remember you have a flight to catch the next morning and you’ll be up for a big night, so head over to Berghain, a former power plant in Friedrichshain.
 This is Berlin’s techno temple where parties go on for days.
 The queues are notorious and the door policy brutal (there are websites dedicated to demystifying it).
 Don’t dress like a wanker, or a Moldovan kinder hooker, and don’t try to take selfies with the tattooed bouncer.
 You wont get in.
 This place is for hardcore dancing and music lovers.
-Also, ditch the yellow boots unless you’re up for a golden shower.
+Also, ditch the yellow boots unless you’re up for a golden shower (you live and learn).

 If you want more of a quirky ‘cultural’ experience and an adventure, and you’re not squeamish about other people’s DNA, why not try out one of Berlin’s swinger bars, like Zwanglos III in Kreuzberg?
 You will regret it, but being greeted by a tiny bright-orange woman resembling a Chernobyl Oompa Loompa, decked in nothing but a body fishnet and plastic shower sandals worn with Adidas socks, will certainly make you reconsider hard living, and everything you thought was cool about the ‘80s.
 It will also make you reconsider swinging, or sex with anyone but your partner, so this could be a great one for relationships that have lost their spark.
 You’re welcome.